 If your neck position makes the pain worse or better, then you most likely are experiencing a cervical headache.
 To find relief, have your neck checked out by a specialist.
 They can realign your cervical joints, which may eliminate your headaches.

 Migraines are one of the worst types of post-traumatic headaches.
 They occur when part of the brain is inflamed.

 This inflammation changes the way the blood flows to the brain, resulting in the dull, throbbing sensation most commonly associated with migraines.

 Sometimes before a migraine hits you will get a warning sign such as strange spots in your eyes.
 Doctors call this an aura.

-Sometimes your injury will damage the nerves in your head and upper neck, which will lead to headaches as well as numbness and tenderness on the scalp.
+Sometimes your injury will damage the nerves in your head and upper neck, which can lead to headaches as well as numbness and tenderness on the scalp.

-You can tell if you have a neuralgic headache by the stabbing or shooting pain it causes.
+The defining feature of a neuralgic headache is the stabbing or shooting pain it causes.
 Most people describe it as an ice pick digging into their skull.

 The most common type of neuralgic headache is occipital neuralgia.
 This happens when an injury inflames your occipital nerves, the nerves that run from your spinal cord to the back of your scalp.